tmarois/Filebase/README.md

 Use [Composer](http://getcomposer.org/) to install package.

-Run `composer require tmarois/filebase` for the latest features under version 1
+Use `composer require tmarois/filebase`

 If you want to modify the `composer.json` manually, add `"tmarois/filebase" : "^1.0"` to your `required`

 You do not need to use composer, just download the files, and include it within your application, it does not have any dependencies, you will just need to keep it updated with any future releases.

 ## Usage